ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Wednesday Night</h3>Showers and thunderstorms likely before 7pm, then a chance of showers and thunderstorms between 7pm and 1am, then showers
          and thunderstorms likely.
 Mostly cloudy, with a low around 64.
-South wind 7 to 12 mph, with gusts as high as 21 mph.<br></div>
+South wind 7 to 12 mph, with gusts as high as 21 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">